Skip to main content

 Q: Can I include multiple objects in the same roadmap?

-A: Each roadmap is powered by a single object (Objective, Feature, or Insight) but you can create multiple roadmaps for different layers of planning.
+A: Each roadmap is powered by a single object (Objectives or Features) but you can create multiple roadmaps for different layers of planning.

 Q: Can I change the layout after creating a roadmap?

-A: The layout (Timeline or Swimlane) is set during creation and cannot be changed later.
+A: The layout (Timeline or Board) is set during creation and cannot be changed later.
 You can create a new roadmap if you want to switch formats.

 Q: Who can see a public roadmap?